5 Centimeters per Second Japan Trip

 There are plenty of blogs around the web that visit places Anime is based on and are usually called "Anime Pilgrimage 聖地巡礼".
 Personally I think "Anime Location Tour" would be more appropriate.

 Anyway, a lot of those blogs are quite comprehensive and even gave you the exact locations on Google Maps - you can import one to the My Maps app.
 Saves time because it made it much easier to find the locations but, I also made my own map which were the places I should be able to visit for the afternoon.

-Apparently there’s a separate Google app called My Maps that let you place markers and name them… You can use it to import a map if you ever decide to visit these spots yourself.
+Apparently there's a separate Google app called My Maps that lets you place markers and name them...
+You can use it to import a map if you ever decide to visit these spots yourself.

 Some of the locations were too far away for me to visit and I didn't want to dedicate my trip to visiting 5cm locations so, I went to the places that were closest around Tokyo.